keathmilligan/python-boilerplate/README.md

 python setup.py bdist_wheel
 ```

-> Alternatively, you can add the `--universal` option to the `bdist_wheel` command to build a "univeral" distribution that can be used with both Python 3.x and 2.7.x.
+> Alternatively, you can add the `--universal` option to the `bdist_wheel` command to build a "universal" distribution that can be used with both Python 3.x and 2.7.x.

-The wheel will be generated in th `dist` directory.
+The wheel will be generated in the `dist` directory.